David A. Adler: Biography

-Menucha Classroom Solutions, an imprint of Menucha Publishers has published new titles by Adler in 2018 with new titles forthcoming later in the year.

 Books

 Cam Jansen mystery series

-A series of books following the exploits of a fifth-grade female detective named Jennifer "Cam" Jansen and her best friend Eric.
+Cam Jansen is a series of books following the exploits of a fifth-grade female detective named Jennifer "Cam" Jansen and her best friend Eric.
 Nicknamed Cam for her photographic memory, the protagonist closes her eyes and says "click" at various points in a story, mimicking the noise of a camera while memorizing a scene in front of her.
 She later recalls these scenes to aid in solving a mystery.
 The Cam Jansen character was based on an elementary school classmate of Adler's who was believed to have a photographic memory.

 A stage musical based on the character Cam Jansen and novels was produced by Theatreworks USA Off-Broadway in 2004.
 The musical has music by Laurence O'Keefe and lyrics and a book by Nell Benjamin.